viky-ai/website/doc/how-to/work-with-internationalization/index.md

 order: 302
 ---

 When analyzing sentences in different languages it is often possible to find common patterns on how the idea is expressed.
-In viky.ai, agents are multi-lingual allowing you to leverage the power of factorising together those common patterns.
+In viky.ai, agents are multi-lingual.
+It allows you to harness the power to factor these common models together.

 ##  Configure your agent